joao-carloto/FireRobot/README.md

 HOW TO USE FIREROBOT?

-- Toggle the select button.
+- Toggle the select button (shortcut keys Alt + Z).
 - The active web page will get a dashed border, along with any included frames or iframes.
 - Click to select page elements of interest.
 - Right-click the page under testing to access the keyword context menu.